 The human brain is the most powerful thing in the world.
 When it gets injured, as mine did in a motorbike accident in 2008, you have to find new ways to live and strategies to deal with all the side effects that come with a Traumatic Brain Injury.
 This invisible illness challenges me every single moment of every single day.
 But I never let it stop me from achieving my goals.
-Through my workshops and talks I show others what life is like with a TBI.
+Through my workshops and talks I show others what life is like with a TBI, and how they can overcome adversity too.

 Hey there, welcome, my name is Scott.